-Together with New York based artist Jason Lujan I co-own Native Art Department International a blog based out of China Town New York focused on presenting artwork by artists with demonstrated ongoing commitment to Native American communities alongside and on par with international artists.
+Together with New York based artist Jason Lujan we co-own Native Art Department International based out of China Town New York a project focused on presenting artwork by artists with demonstrated ongoing commitment to Native American communities alongside and on par with international artists.
 Like my late mother and settler accomplice father I am an advocate of Native Feminisms and Activism.

 The work on this website represents a selection of recent projects and activities for more information on all my work contact me at email: MariaHupfield@gmail.com